aisingapore/PeekingDuck/docs/source/training_pipeline/03_using_custom_dataset/use_case/03a_image_classification.rst

       :green:`python ./peekingduck/training/main.py debug=True framework=pytorch` \

-View the result of your training at the specified output folder directory:
+View the result of your training in the specified output folder directory:
 :mod:`\./PeekingDuck/outputs/\<PROJECT_NAME\>/\<DATE_TIME\>`.

 You can refer to this page :ref:`configuring_training_parameters_classification` for more details on how